Season 73 starts here! Season Tickets are on sale now — Renew or purchase online.

 Announcing Our 2026/2027 Season

-SEASON TICKETS ON SALE FEB 16!
+SEASON TICKETS ON SALE NOW!

 Season 73 at The Naples Players brings a rich range of stories to our theatre on 5th Avenue South, all connected by a shared focus on the moments that bring people together.
 Throughout the season, audiences will experience stories centered on family, friendship, collaboration, and community, told through productions that range from big, celebratory performances to intimate, character-driven work.
 Each piece was chosen to reflect the collective spirit at the heart of theatre, showcasing the talent of our artists, students, volunteers, and staff while creating shared experiences that invite our Naples community to gather, connect, and return again and again.
+Individual tickets on-sale May 1st!

 Season73 Booklet